agrostar/zzapi/README.md

 zzapi is made up of (at least):

-1. **Specs**: The storage format specification
+1. **Specs**: The storage format specification, with a JSON Schema for validation
 2. **Runners**: The tool thats can make one or more API requests.
-We are not restricted to a single runner, we may have a command line runner and also a VS Code extension that can run the requests.
+The current support is for:
+   a.
+A command line runner
+   b.
+A VS Code extension that prvovides CodeLenses to run a request in a bundle
 3. **Documentation generators**: these will generate in different formats: We envisage a markdown generator to begin with.

 # Storage format